Where To Buy Glass Spray Bottles for Cleaning Products

 Repurposing Is Better Than Buying New

 Want in on a secret?
-I didn’t buy a single one of these bottles especially for storing cleaning products.
-I’ve recycled every single bottle, giving each bottle a new use once I was done with the contents.
+I didn’t buy a single one of these bottles for the sole purpose of storing cleaning products.
+I’ve recycled every single bottle, giving each bottle a new life once I was done with the contents.

 From left to right, the first bottle is a gin bottle with a screw top that conveniently fits a spray nozzle.
 It’s an Edinburgh Gin bottle, in case you want to know.
 It contains my lavender daily shower spray, which smells amazing.
 The gin was pretty good too!

 The middle bottle is another Lidl gin bottle with a cork /wood stopper.
-I like the size of this one, and use it to store my homemade fabric conditioner.
+I think it was Lidl’s Hortus Gin (it was also very nice!).
+I like the size of this one and use it to store my homemade fabric conditioner.

-The last bottle is a glass vinegar bottle.
+The last bottle is slightly less fancy – it’s a plain old glass vinegar bottle.
 I’ve repurposed this to hold my homemade fabric refresher spray.
 Some shops have started to sell their vinegar in plastic bottles (hello Sainsbury’s).
-However, glass bottles of vinegar are still widely available in other shops (try the Co-Op if you’re struggling).
+However, small glass bottles of vinegar are still available in other shops (try the Co-Op if you’re struggling).
 And at under 70p, the vinegar makes a super thrifty natural cleaning product ingredient and then a handy storage bottle when you’re done.

 I store these clear glass bottles in either the cupboard under my sink or my bathroom cupboard.
 Sunlight, particularly direct sunlight, can degrade the effectiveness of the essential oils that these products contain, hence the need to keep them someplace dark.